dvon/cgbk/lessons/JavaScript (Part 1).md

 };
 ~~~

-@. *Write a modified version of the Pig game code above, without the
+*Exercise #: Write a modified version of the Pig game code above, without the
 check for `new`, with "`return this;`" at the end of the
 constructor, and without `new` in the statements that create new
 `PigPlayer` objects.
 Add output statements to show that now the
 two players both get each other's points, so that they always
 tie.*

-@. *In this example, if the earlier version of the constructor
+*Exercise #: In this example, if the earlier version of the constructor
 without the check for `new` is called without `new`, you end up
 getting an error message because the constructor returns
 `undefined`.
 Describe a situation where a missing `new`, and